ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 The stream should hear everything you hear.
 So in order for you to do that we need to be able to channel what you hear into OBS.
 To achieve that you need to do the following:

 1. Download and install **[iShowU Audio Capture](https://support.shinywhitebox.com/hc/en-us/articles/204161459-Installing-iShowU-Audio-Capture-Mojave-and-earlier-)**.
-The install takes while...
-Unfortunately on the Mac we need this 3rd party software to channel the audio in Mac elsewhere, because it is not natively supported.
+The install takes awhile...
+(Unfortunately on the Mac we need this 3rd party software to channel the audio in Mac elsewhere, because it is not natively supported.)

 2. Open **Audio Midi Setup** on Mac, and **create a Multi-Output Device**. select **iShowU Audio Capture** as the **Master Device**.
 Configure as shown below:
 <img src="/images/livestream/audio-midi-setup.png" />